 Examples of her recent work include:

 - David Wood Baking (UK) Limited v QBE & Ors (Comm): representing the policyholder in a c.£100 million insurance coverage dispute arising out of a substantial fire at a commercial premises.
-The matter proceeded on an expedited basis and settled shortly before trial (led by Daniel Shapiro KC, Michael Harper and Hamish Fraser).
+The matter proceeded on an expedited basis and settled shortly before trial (led by Daniel Shapiro KC).

 - Advising a policyholder in relation to a multi-million insurance coverage dispute arising out of a substantial fire (led by Daniel Shapiro KC).